imagry/Inertial_Localization/B5_implementation_notes.md

 The current implementation in `control_module.cpp` provides:

 - Basic bindings for the `AHRSLocHandler` class
-- Complete bindings for `ControlAPI`
+- Partial bindings for `ControlAPI`
 - Example usage in existing test scripts

+### Identified Build Issues

+When attempting to build the Python module, we encountered compilation errors:

+1. **API Signature Mismatch**: The Python bindings in `control_module.cpp` do not match the current C++ API:
+   - `MotionPlanningUpdate` method signature in the Python bindings doesn't match the implementation in `ControlAPI.hpp`
+   - The constructor signatures for `StanleyController` and `PIDBasedLongitudinalController` have changed

+2. **Build Environment**: We successfully set up the build environment with:
+   - Python virtual environment with required packages
+   - Eigen3 library installed on the system
+   - pybind11 properly configured

+These issues need to be addressed before the Python bindings can be successfully built.

 ## Conclusion

 We've established the foundation for implementing comprehensive Python bindings for the localization components.
-The existing `control_module.cpp` already provides some basic functionality, but needs to be extended to cover all the localization components.
+The existing `control_module.cpp` provides some functionality, but needs significant updates to match the current API.
 The build system has been updated to use a standard Python virtual environment, making it easier to build and maintain.

+The key next step is to update the `control_module.cpp` file to match the current C++ API signatures, particularly focusing on:
+1. Updating method signatures to match their C++ counterparts
+2. Ensuring constructor parameters match those in the implementation
+3. Adding missing methods from the localization components

 Future development should focus on completing the bindings for all localization components, creating comprehensive test cases, and documenting the API for end users.